← Back to research

 Semantic Clustering Methods

 Not all clustering algorithms handle semantic embeddings equally.
-Density-based methods consistently outperform centroid methods for text data.
+In many semantic settings, density-based methods outperform centroid methods.

 TL;DR

-- •Density-based clustering (DBSCAN, HDBSCAN) outperforms k-means for semantic embeddings
+• Density-based clustering (DBSCAN, HDBSCAN) often outperforms k-means for semantic embeddings

-We ran k-means clustering on a corpus of 10,000 financial documents, using state-of-the-art sentence embeddings.
+In one internal comparison, we ran k-means clustering on a corpus of 10,000 financial documents, using state-of-the-art sentence embeddings.
 The silhouette score looked reasonable.
 The clusters were balanced.
 The algorithm converged quickly.
 Then we looked at what was actually in the clusters.
 Cluster 3 contained documents about both "merger arbitrage strategies" and "employee benefits compliance."
 Cluster 7 mixed "cryptocurrency regulation" with "commercial real estate loans."
 The clustering was geometrically valid but semantically nonsense.
 We reran the same data with HDBSCAN, a density-based clustering algorithm.
 The results were dramatically different.
 Clusters were irregular sizes, some documents were marked as noise, and the silhouette score was actually lower.
 But when we examined the content, each cluster was semantically coherent.
 Merger docs with merger docs.
 Real estate with real estate.
-This pattern repeats across domains.
-K-means optimizes for geometric criteria (minimizing within-cluster variance) that don't align with semantic coherence.
-Density-based methods find natural groupings, even when those groupings are irregular shapes in high-dimensional space.
+We have seen versions of this pattern across multiple internal datasets.
+K-means optimizes for geometric criteria (minimizing within-cluster variance) that don't align cleanly with semantic coherence.
+Density-based methods often find more natural groupings, especially when clusters have irregular shapes in high-dimensional space.
 The lesson: for semantic clustering, algorithm choice matters more than parameter tuning.

 deep dive